conan-io/docs/reference/conanfile/attributes.rst

 - **pkg_config_name** property will set the ``names`` property for *pkg_config* generator.

-There's also a new property called ``pkg_config_custom_content`` defined for the *pkg_config* generator that can be set and will add user defined content to the files created by this generator.
+There's also a new property called ``pkg_config_custom_content`` defined for the *pkg_config* generator that will add user defined content to the *.pc* files created by this generator.

 .. code-block:: python